spielhoelle/slides/data/cybersec.md

 - Show a couple of online tools and perform live demonstrations of weak vs. strong passwords.

-# Email
+## Email

-- SMTP base protocol
+- SMTP base protocol <!-- .element: class="fragment" data-fragment-index="2" -->
-- Gmail bad example of privacy
+- Gmail bad example of privacy <!-- .element: class="fragment" data-fragment-index="3" -->
-- Main place for fishing
+- Main place for fishing <!-- .element: class="fragment" data-fragment-index="4" -->
-- Spam and how to avoid
+- Spam and how to avoid <!-- .element: class="fragment" data-fragment-index="5" -->

-# The illusion
+## The illusion

-- Marketing of Apple is security, but google brings the safety features out
+- Marketing of Apple is security, but google brings the safety features out <!-- .element: class="fragment" data-fragment-index="2" -->
-- Sam Altmaln said: We have been on the wrong side of history
+- Sam Altmaln said: We have been on the wrong side of history <!-- .element: class="fragment" data-fragment-index="3" -->
-- But OpenAis security is quite bad
+- But OpenAis security is quite bad <!-- .element: class="fragment" data-fragment-index="4" -->
-- Microsofts remote-desktop
+- Microsofts remote-desktop <!-- .element: class="fragment" data-fragment-index="5" -->

-# Terminal and Command Line Basics
+## Terminal and Command Line Basics

 - Opening terminal/CMD <!-- .element: class="fragment" data-fragment-index="2" -->
 - Run basic commands like `whoami` and `ipconfig`/`ifconfig` <!-- .element: class="fragment" data-fragment-index="3" -->